 The historic streetcar is both an iconic symbol of New Orleans and a practical way to travel, transporting visitors to popular destinations like the French Quarter, St. Charles Avenue, and the city’s famous above-ground cemeteries.
-New Orleans Regional Transit Authority (NORTA or RTA) operates the streetcar lines, as well as numerous bus lines and two ferries.
+New Regional Transit Authority (NORTA or RTA) operates the streetcar lines, as well as numerous bus lines and two ferries.
 With the addition of a new NORTA GoMobile app, New Orleans is an even easier city to traverse by means of public transportation.
 Here are the best ways to get around New Orleans.

 How to Ride the Streetcar in New Orleans

 Streetcars (rail-guided trams) have long been a favorite method of transportation within New Orleans, with four main lines that extend through the city’s popular neighborhoods.
 Many tourists consider the St. Charles Streetcar line a destination in itself, taking riders on a historic trip through the mansions and live oaks of beautiful St. Charles avenue, Loyola and Tulane University campuses, and Uptown’s Audubon Park.